drishtigupta05/Solar-Panel-Detection-using-Aerial-Imagery/README.md

 - Conversion of annotations to YOLO format.

 2. **Model Training (YOLOv8)**
    - Model trained on the prepared dataset using Ultralytics YOLOv8.
-   - Data augmentation techniques applied (flipping, scaling, rotation).
    - Evaluation based on standard object detection metrics.

-3. **Model Export and Deployment**
+3. **Model Deployment**
-- Trained model exported to ONNX and converted to a TensorRT engine.
    - Deployment on NVIDIA Jetson Orin Nano for optimized inference.

 4. **Inference Application**